TueChristensen/tspdashboard/README.md

 ## Todo

-1. Make a solve button for the greedy algorithm and add algorithm
+1. Add metrics for the greedy and optimal
-1. Display the solution on the map
-1. Add option for exact algorithm and solve using it
+1. Add test for the main app
-1. Display two solutions on the map simultaneously
+1. Dockerize the app
-1. Combine the two solution buttons into one with a select box for the algorithm